bparanj/coding-skill/_posts/2019-12-19-computer-science-the-mechanization-of-abstraction.md

 ---
 layout: post
+title: Computer Science - The Mechanization of Abstraction
 ---

 The book Foundations of Computer Science by Al Aho and Jeff Ullman is available for free download online.
 This book provided a clear explanation of solving real world problems by applying Computer Science knowledge.
 It filled a beginner's gap in my knowledge.
 We have worked with graph in high school, we think of plotting a graph using the x and y axis in a graph paper.
 But in Computer Science graph means something different.
 It represents nodes and edges.
 Here is my notes from the book that resulted in my Aha moment.